classicvalues/classicvalues-website-update/README.md

 ## Documentation

-The documentation for the CoreUI & CoreUI PRO is hosted at our website [CoreUI](https://coreui.io/)
+The documentation for Classic Values UI is hosted at our website [CoreUI](https://classicvalues.dev/./#^%/software/ui/#^%/)

 ### Running documentation locally

 1. Run `npm install` to install the Node.js dependencies, including Hugo (the site builder).
+2. Run `npm start` to create live-server on `http://localhost:9001/` in your browser, hosted on your local server port 9001.
-2. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
+3. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
-3. From the root `/coreui` directory, run `npm run docs-serve` in the command line.
+4. From the root `/classicvalues-website-update` directory, run `npm run docs-serve` in the command line.
-4. Open `http://localhost:9001/` in your browser, and voilà.
+5. Open `http://localhost:9001/` in your browser, and voilà.

 Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/coreui/coreui/blob/main/.github/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/classicvalues/classicvalues-website-update/blob/master/.github/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Editor preferences are available in the [editor config](https://github.com/coreui/coreui/blob/main/.editorconfig) for easy use in common text editors.
+Editor preferences are available in the [editor config](https://github.com/classicvalues/classicvalues-website-update/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <https://editorconfig.org/>.

+Be sure to use GitHub Dev on [GitHub.dev](https://github.dev/classicvalues/classicvalues-website-update) which create a web editor from the current repository on a web based VSCode editor, right at yout fingertips.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, CoreUI is maintained under [the Semantic Versioning guidelines](http://semver.org/).

-See [the Releases section of our project](https://github.com/coreui/coreui/releases) for changelogs for each release version.
+See [the Releases section of our project](https://github.com/classicvalues/classicvalues-website-update/releases) for changelogs for each release version.

 ## Creators